 – Take inventory of your wardrobe.
 This can help you know what you actually have in your closet.

-– Be creative and try new outfit combinations.
-If you need ideas, check out my 30 Day Shop Your Closet Challenge.
+- Be creative and try new outfit combinations.

 – Swap clothes with friends and family.
 This can be a great way to declutter and get new clothes

 The first step is to figure out your WHY.
 Why do you want to do the no new clothing challenge?
-This can help you stay motivated, especailly on days when the going gets tough.
+This can help you stay motivated, especially on days when the going gets tough.
 Check out more tips here: How I went a year without buying new clothes

 Recognizing your shopping triggers can help you understand exactly what motivates you to buy new clothes.
 Perhaps it was because you had a bad day at work, or you’re bored, or you saw someone on social media wearing an outfit that you “needed” to have too.
 Check out these tips: How to stop buying clothes you never wear

 According to recent survey from ClosetMaid, the average woman has 103 items in their closet.
 This survey also revealed that 12% of the average woman’s wardrobe comprises of clothes they’ve never worn.
-Doing the no new clothing challenge can be a great way to get better mileage from your wardrobe.
+Doing the no new clothes challenge can be a great way to get better mileage from your wardrobe.

 How do I stop buying new clothes?